aungswan/ecommerce-web01/README.md

 # ecommerce-web01
-Deploying ecommerce website with Terraform
+Deploying ecommerce website with Terraform and deploying with CICD